 The director emphasized that in large part, claims made against a firm have nothing to do with the attorney’s ability to be a good lawyer.
 It has much more to do with the attorneys and firm staying organized and understanding how to run a business.
 Part of having a law firm is running a business and in too many cases law firms big and small fall short of some simple standards.

-These simple standards not only help lawyers and law firms avoid legal malpractice claims, but they also help reduce malpractice insurance costs.
+These simple standards not only help lawyers and law firms avoid legal malpractice claims but also help reduce malpractice insurance costs.
 Insurance companies determine premium by evaluating their loss experience and determining practice areas and risky behavior that impacts the frequency and severity of those losses.

 Implementing these 4 risk management strategies will make your firm less of a “risk” to insure, therefore, saving you money on your legal malpractice insurance policy.